becabytess/Feature-Escrow-Networks/README.md

 - That roll is a substitute for real CNNs or competitive CIFAR vision
 - That roll always beats bag (wrong job → bag wins dual-role)
 - That deplete is required for dual-role or for roll’s early learning
-- That LSTM can never match a final number with unlimited tuning — **early-learning and efficiency** gaps remain the architectural point
+- That LSTM can never match a final number with unlimited tuning; the **early-learning and efficiency** gaps remain the architectural point
 - That short-patch sequential CIFAR is the best place to rank write modes (use longer scans / P2 for that)

 ---